disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05A-HOL-Power-Apps-in-Teams.md

 # M05A-HOL-Power Apps in Teams

-## Table of Contents
+## Lab Scenario

+In this hands-on lab, you will create a new team in Microsoft Teams and build a Power App within it.
+You will also learn how to configure team ownership and publish the app for collaboration within the team.

+## Lab Objectives

+In this lab, you will complete the following tasks:

 - Task 1: Create a team
 - Task 2: Create an app

 ## Teams setup